-Airport pickup or at your accommodation or our agreed place.
-First we visit the Mosque of Hassan II; the second largest in the world after Mecca, an exceptional monument both for its size as well as the elements used for its construction, built in polished marble, mosaics and granite.
+Starting our 8 day morocco imperial cities tour from casablanca airport pickup or your hotel or our agreed place.
+First we visit the Mosque of Hassan II; the second largest in the world after Mecca.
+An exceptional monument both for its size as well as the elements used for its construction.
+Built in polished marble, mosaics and granite.
 Its minaret exceeds 200 meters in height and is without doubt one of the major attractions for tourists in all Morocco.

 The points of interest in Fes are: